trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>How to block abusive IP addresses with <code>pf</code> in OpenBSD?</b></summary><br>

-The best way to do this is to define a table and create a rule to block the hosts, in <code>pf.conf</code>:
+The best way to do this is to define a table and create a rule to block the hosts, in **pf.conf**:

 ```bash
 table <badhosts> persist